 Cost of Living in Antigua Guatemala for Digital Nomads

-As an outsider coming to live in Antigua, expect to pay more for housing.
-The prices here reflect more European prices.
+As an outsider living in Antigua, expect to pay more for housing.
+The prices here are often more similar to European prices.

-Other costs, such as food and activities, are a bit more expensive too but are more what you’d expect to find in a Central American country.
+Other costs, such as food and activities, are a bit more expensive, but they are more typical of a Central American country.

 For example, eating out in a really nice restaurant for two costs around $40-50 USD.
-A normal lunch or dinner would average around $15-20.
+A typical lunch or dinner would average around $15-20.

-The total cost of living as a digital nomad will depend on your personal lifestyle, obviously.
-But here’s a breakdown of our costs after living in Antigua, Guatemala for one month:
+The total cost of living as a digital nomad will ultimately depend on your lifestyle!

 - Cafes & Restaurants – $738.53